Cnd96/employee-api/README.md

 Install the dependencies -> npm install

-How to run
+Use one of the following methods to run the backend locally.

-With Docker
+1.	npm run start:dev
-Build the Docker image -> docker build -t : . ii.
-Run the Docker image -> docker run -p 3001:3001 -d --name :
+2. Using Docker

-Without Docker
+    •	docker build -t employee-api .
-npm run dev
+    •	docker run -p 3001:3001 employee-api

-Open [http://localhost:3001/api] with your browser to see the swagger environment.
+Once the app is running, you can go to http://localhost:3001/api to read the API documentation.